Situated in Midrand

 Jubilate was started jointly by the local Anglican, Lutheran, AFM and NG churches in Midrand in January 1999.
 These churches felt that there was a definite need for an affordably priced independent Christian school in Midrand, which is aimed at the middle income group.
 The school is based firmly on Christian principles.
 We accept learners from all population groups and also from all religious affiliations.

-A small school with small classes (max.
-20 learners per class)
+A small school with small classes (with an average of 24 learners per class)